The hunt for top-tier IT professionals has become a challenging endeavor today.

-Today, the demand for software engineers is at its all-time high, about 63% of senior executives cite talent shortage as a growing concern.
-To keep up, you not only need to hire a principal software engineer, but do your best to retain them as well.
+The demand for software engineers is at its all-time high, about 37.5% of senior executives admit that they will continue to struggle to find skilled developers in 2023.
+To keep up, you not only need to hire a principal software engineer but do your best to retain them as well.

 After reading this article, you will have a clear understanding of:

 To begin with, let’s figure out what is a principal engineer, what they do, and what their responsibilities are.

 A principal software engineer is an expert who seamlessly integrates managerial and technical expertise to design and refine an organization’s software, technologies, and processes in line with business goals.
 Acting as both mentor and supervisor, a principal software developer fosters cohesive team dynamics while supervising large-scale, intricate software projects, often too big for a single 10-person team.

 Also, they independently navigate business objectives, enhance productivity, and generate a significant impact, at least at the division level.
 And their goals are more general, like optimizing available resources or scaling by 10 – 100x times.